aantron/ocaml.org/data/planet/ocamlpro/rehabilitating-packs-using-functors-and-recursivity-part-1.md

 </blockquote>
 <p>Cyrus Omar (8 February 2021 at 3 h 49 min):</p>
 <blockquote>
 <p>This looks very useful!
 Any updates on this work?
-I&rsquo;d like to be able to use it from dune.</p>
+I’d like to be able to use it from dune.</p>
 </blockquote>